-We have made a lot of progress on the cabin ceiling these last few weeks!
+For the last few months, my husband Tony and I have been building a tiny cabin in our backyard to use as a short term vacation rental.
+The most recent task was the ceiling, and we have made a lot of progress on these last few weeks!
 After the insulation, the next step for the cabin ceiling was to install the tongue and groove paneling, and whitewash the pine ceiling.
+Keep reading to find out how to whitewash and install a pine ceiling.

 Installing tongue and groove boards is not a very difficult job, but doing it on a ceiling by yourself is pretty difficult.
 I tried to do this job by myself, but it didn’t take me long to realize I should just ask for help.
 Tony and I spent a few evenings over the last week, and together we threw up the ceiling pretty quickly.

 We got all our pine tongue and groove boards from a local auction site, but you can find the same product at any hardware store.
 To install pine tongue and groove paneling, first you cut the boards down to length.
 You want the joints to line up on the roof rafters so it gives some support to the cut end.
 As the name of the material suggests, all you do is slide the groove of the board onto the tongue of the previous board.
-If everything it lined up correctly, it should just slide in beautifully.
+If everything is lined up correctly, it should just slide in beautifully.
+You might want to tap the board in gently using a tapping block.
+If you tap the board in with too much force, it could damage the tongue.

 How to Whitewash a pine ceiling